vmpartner/cncnet-map-loader/README.md

-# CnCNet map loader for RedAlert2
+# CnCNet map loader for RedAlert2 YR
-This app download all maps RedAlert2 from CnCNet database.
+This app download all maps RedAlert2 YR from CnCNet database.

 ### Download